Do you struggle with your weight?

 My daughter and I were speechless when in a the lingerie department of a department store recently we came across a several pairs of pants with a built-in padded bum!
 Coming from my family genetics such a padded accoutrement had never crossed my mind!

 Too much or too little weight can be related to serious health issues such as malnutrition, diabetes and heart disease.
 Bulimia and anorexia compromise the quality of life for thousands of women every year, and increasingly men.
 According to Anorexia and Bulimia Care, “The UK has the highest rate of eating disorders in Europe and also of self-harm.
 Exact figures are hard to know.
 Those quoted in studies etc are only the tip of the iceberg and one must differentiate between figures for those receiving treatment as opposed to those suffering.

-Help your metabolism by stretching regularly.
-Energetically this keep the Spleen meridian flowing well so that you can metabolise easily.
-Great stretches for metabolism are the Spleen Stretch and Connecting Heaven and Earth Flush the Spleen meridian so that you keep stagnant energy moving.
+Energetically this keeps the Spleen meridian flowing well so that you can metabolise easily.
+Below are some exercises for metabolism and to keep stagnant energy moving.
 This will help prevent toxins settling into the system.

 When we are stressed we tend to fall out of relationship with our eating and it also greatly affects our hormones.
 This can often lead us to get the messages in our body to eat more.
-Keeping the fight/flight/freeze response calm can be key to healthy eating.
+The exercise below will help to keep the fight/flight/freeze response calm, which can be key to healthy eating.